ga4gh/data-security/AAI/AAIConnectProfile.md

     Visas -- were legitimately derived from their [Claim Sources](#term-claim-source), and the content is presented and/or transformed without misrepresenting the original intent.

     When a Broker acts as a Visa Issuer and signs Visas, then those signatures adhere to the same assertion criteria as outlined in the [Conformance for Visa Issuers](#conformance-for-visa-issuers) section of this
     specification.

-    When a Broker provides Embeded Tokens from other Visa Issuers, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Visa, i.e. the Visa Issuer).
+    When a Broker provides Embedded Tokens from other Visa Issuers, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Visa, i.e. the Visa Issuer).